dcloudio/hbuilderx-extension-docs/en/Tutorial/Other/health.md

 `Ctrl+=`is from the cursor point to expand the selection. `Ctrl+E`is select the current word or select the same words.
 Please refer to manual – [Select] for more shortcuts.

 - Smart auto selection on double-click
-Double-click is used in several scenarios.
-For example: at the beginning of the line, end of line, function block, equal sign, comma, hyphen, brackets, quotation mark, first character at the beginning of the line, <!-- -->, and other special syntax symbols to quickly select the corresponding content.
+Use double-click to quickly select the corresponding content in a variety of scenarios.
+For example: at the beginning of the line, end of line, function block, equal sign, comma, hyphen, brackets, quotation mark, first character at the beginning of the line and so on.
-Mastering this set of intelligent double-click technics can greatly improve operation efficiency and reduce hand strain.
+Understanding this set of intelligent double-click technology can greatly improve operation efficiency and reduce hand fatigue.
 See menu -> [select].

 - hotkeys without selection